ammarhakim/ammar-simjournal/je/je15/je15-vlasov-poisson.rst

   :align: center

   Damping rate from Landau damping for electron plasma oscillations as a function of normalized Debye length.
-These simulations were performed on a larger domain (compared to Debye length) to allow comparison with analytical results.
 The black dots show the numerical damping rates compared to the exact results (magenta), third-order formula (red) and the first-order formula (blue).
 The damping rates are within 3% of the exact values, and for large